jetbrains-academy/Machine-Learning-101/Horror Trees/Information Gain/task.md

 <div class="hint" title="Division into two subsets">

-Just use `divide` method of the `Predicate` class to divide the sample into two subsets.
+Use the divide `method` from the `Predicate` class to split the sample into two subsets:

 `X1, y1, X2, y2 = self.divide(X, y)`

 </div>

 <div class="hint" title="p value">
-Each subset contributes to entropy proportionally to its size, so we compute the fraction of samples in the first subset:
+Each subset contributes to the total entropy proportionally to its size.
+Compute the fraction of samples in the first subset as follows:

 `p = float(len(X1)) / len(X)`